The Geometry of the Osculating Nilpotent Group Structures of the Heisenberg Calculus: Introduction: Osculating nilpotent groups in analysis and geometry

 \subsection{Nilpotent groups in sub-Riemannian geometry}

-It is interesting, in this regard, to consider another geometric context in which this issue arises, namely sub-Riemannian geometry.
+Nilpotent group structures also play a role in {\em sub-Riemannian geometry}.
 A sub-Riemannian manifold is a manifold $M$ together with a distribution $H\subset TM$ and a metric on $H$.
 In sub-Riemannian geometry the tangent space $T_mM$ at a so-called `regular' point $m\in M$ carries the structure of a nilpotent group.
-In the special case where $[H,H]=TM$ (brackets of vector fields in $H$ span $TM$ at each point in $M$) this group is, again, isomorphic to our osculating group.
-As before, the group structure is defined by exponentiating the Lie algebra structure of $H_m\oplus N_m$, exactly as it is done in work on the equivalence problem.
-But in sub-Riemannian geometry it is really the {\em group} structure on $T_mM$ that is of interest, not the Lie algebra structure.
+In the special case where $[H,H]=TM$ (brackets of vector fields in $H$ span $TM$ at each point in $M$) this group is isomorphic to the osculating group.
+The group structure is defined by exponentiating the Lie algebra structure $\Lg_m=H_m\oplus N_m$ introduced in the previous section.
+In sub-Riemannian geometry it is really the {\em group} structure on $T_mM$ that is of interest, not the Lie algebra structure.
 It is the tangent space as a {\em group} that makes it a useful approximation to the manifold {\em as a sub-Riemannian metric space}.
-This situation is more closely related to the osculating structures as they appear in analysis.
+The sense in which the geometry of the nilpotent group approximates the geometry of the sub-Riemannian manifold is closely related to the notion of `osculation' of operators as it appears in analysis.

-In \cite[p.73--76]{Be96} Andr\'e Bella\"iche explicitly considers the question, ``Why is the tangent space a group?''
-Bella\"iche expresses to have been puzzled by this situation, and that drawing a Lie algebra structure from the bracket structure of vector fields does not seem to be the appropriate answer.
-What is missing, of course, is a {\em direct} definition of the group structure on $T_mM$ (or on $H_m\oplus N_m$) that makes it intuitively clear how composition of group elements arises.
-As we will show in this paper, it is precisely the formulation of a satisfactory answer to this question that will lead us to the appropriate notion of $H$-adapted exponential maps, which, in turn, fully clarifies the intrinsic geometry underlying the osculating structures of the Heisenberg calculus.
+In \cite[p.73--76]{Be96} Andr\'e Bella\"iche considers the question, ``Why is the tangent space a group?''
+Bella\"iche asks whether, in the context of sub-Riemannian geometry, there is a more {\em direct} definition of the group structure on $T_mM$ (or on $H_m\oplus N_m$).
+Is there a way to define the group structure that does not depend on a prior definition of the Lie algebra?
+Can we explain geometrically how composition of group elements arises?
+As we will show in this paper, it is precisely the formulation of a satisfactory answer to this question that leads to the appropriate notion of `osculating' exponential maps, which, in turn, fully clarifies the intrinsic geometry underlying the osculating structures of the Heisenberg calculus.

-In considering this question, Bella\"iche mentions Alain Connes' {\em tangent groupoid} as containing a hint of what an answer might look like.
-The tangent groupoid is obtained by taking the trivial groupoid $M\times M$ and ``blowing up the diagonal''.
+It is interesting to note that Bella\"iche considers whether Alain Connes' {\em tangent groupoid} could contain a hint of how to answer his questions.
+The tangent groupoid is obtained by taking the trivial groupoid $M\times M$ and `blowing up the diagonal'.
 Composition of pairs in $M\times M$ is